openhab/openhab-docs/_addons_bindings/androiddebugbridge/readme.md

 ## Supported Things

-This binding was tested on :
+This binding was tested on:

 | Device                 | Android version | Comments                           |
 |------------------------|-----------------|------------------------------------|